arista-eosplus/packer-ztpserver/Ubuntu/README.md

     ==> virtualbox-iso: Downloading or copying ISO
         virtualbox-iso: Downloading or copying: http://releases.ubuntu.com/12.04/ubuntu-12.04.4-server-amd64.iso
     ```

-4. Once the ISO is downloaded, packer brings up a VBox/VMWare VM.
+4. Once the ISO is downloaded, packer brings up a VBox VM.
 The installation will proceed without any user input.
-5. After a few minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.
-Resist the urge to log in and tinker - things are still being setup.
+5. After a few minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.  **Resist the urge to log in and tinker** - the setup.sh script is about to be kicked off.
-6. Meanwhile, you'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
+6. You'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
     ```
       ==> virtualbox-iso: Waiting for SSH to become available...
       ==> virtualbox-iso: Connected to SSH!